 Maybe they should elope, take a holiday with a few close friends as witnesses and enjoy themselves without stressing about everyone else.
 It's better that they enjoy a stress-free ceremony instead of worrying about keeping everyone happy.

 I agree with Luvyabye, your daughter should be pleasant and say she will take their ideas into consideration,and then just do what she and her fiancee want.
 It is her wedding and she should have what she wants.

 Does her fiance have a backbone?
 He should say something to them, nicely of course.
-It is THEIR wedding and if his parents are not paying for anything then they have no say in the matter, unless asked for their opinions.

 I don't really have any advice for your daughter, I just wanted to say that if she doesn't speak up now, it WILL get worse.
 When grandchildren come, watch out.
 If the son says something to his parents, believe me they will "Know" that it came from her, even if it didn't.
 It's a no-win situation.
 I'm not trying to upset her or you, but, that was the way it was for me.
 I try to avoid mine and I don't let my husband leave the room even now when his parents come over.
 Now, after years of being married, he understands and sees how they are, especially with our children.